jenkinsci/jclouds-plugin/README.md

         -   OSFamily: Specify the OSFamily - leave empty for default for a cloud provider
         -   OS Version : Specify the OSVersion - leave empty for default for a cloud provider
     -   Hardware ID: Use one of the following options:
-        -   Hardware ID on provider for this slave template, such as `t1.micro` on AWS EC2.
+        -   Hardware ID on provider for this agent template, such as `t1.micro` on AWS EC2.
             **or**
         -   RAM : in MB
         -   No. of Cores: number of virtual processor cores.
-    -   Location ID: Location ID where this slave will be deployed.
+    -   Location ID: Location ID where this agent will be deployed.
 If none is selected jclouds will automatically choose an available one.
-    -   Labels: (space-separated) labels/tags that you can use to attach a build to this slave template.
+    -   Labels: (space-separated) labels/tags that you can use to attach a build to this agent template.
-    -   Init Script: A shell script to be run when the slave is created.
+    -   Init Script: A shell script to be run when the agent is created.
         A rather crude method for provisioning.
-If supported by your provider, you should prefer the use of User-Data and with cloud-init resp. cloudbase-init on Windows slaves.
+If supported by your provider, you should prefer the use of User-Data and with cloud-init resp. cloudbase-init on Windows agents.
-    -   Stop on Terminate: If true, suspend slaves rather than terminating them.
+    -   Stop on Terminate: If true, suspend agents rather than terminating them.
 -   Click Save to save the configuration changes.
 -   Goto Jenkins' home page, click on \`Build Executor Status\` link on the sidebar.
--   Verify that you have a button with \`Provision via JClouds - (YOUR PROFILE NAME) drop down with the slave template name you configured.
+-   Verify that you have a button with \`Provision via JClouds - (YOUR PROFILE NAME) drop down with the agent template name you configured.
--   Click on the slave and see if your slave launched successfully (please wait until the operation completes).
+-   Click on the agent and see if your agent launched successfully (please wait until the operation completes).

-### Executing build on the slave
+### Executing build on the agent

--   To run your build on the newly configured slave computer, just enable the \`Restrict where this project can be run\` option in the build configuration page.
+-   To run your build on the newly configured agent, just enable the \`Restrict where this project can be run\` option in the build configuration page.
 -   Enter the label which you choose for the instance template in the